-To install the device, you simply mount the base plate on the wall and hook up the HVAC wires as the instructions direct.
-It can be mounted horizontally or vertically to best accommodate the space it occupies.
-Once it is hooked up, you can download the app and program your heating and cooling preferences.
-The app is straightforward and easy to use, and you can access it from anywhere on a smartphone or laptop.
-The app's interface is more modern than the thermostat’s physical interface but still lacks panache.
+To install the LUX/GEO, you mount the base plate on the wall and hook up the HVAC wires as the instructions direct.
+It can be mounted horizontally or vertically to fit the space available.
+After setup, you download the app and program your heating and cooling preferences.
+The app is straightforward and easy to use, with an interface that's more modern than the thermostat’s physical one, though it’s still rather basic.

 While it’s more affordable than other thermostats we tested, the design seems old-fashioned, with its block-letter interface and oversize dial.
 Still, it performs well overall and can help you streamline your heating and air conditioning.
 Plus, as you adjust the temperature over time, it estimates how much you are saving on bills.
 The thermostat doesn’t integrate with most smart home systems, but it works with Amazon Echo and Google Home.

 The LUX/GEO has impressive support options.
 If you have questions about installing or using it, you can reach customer support via social media, phone, email and live chat.
 Its solid three-year warranty is as good as the warranties of the best thermostats and gives you more than enough time to notice problems.

 - Ease of Installation